Octavarium: Touring

 Dream Theater began the Octavarium Tour in support of Octavarium in Europe on June 10, 2005, beginning at the Sweden Rock Festival in Sölvesborg.
 The band co-headlined the Gigantour with Megadeth across North America from July 21 to September 3.
 The Montreal concert was recorded and released as a live album and concert video on August 22, 2006, and September 5, 2006, respectively, titled Gigantour.
-The main Octavarium world tour began in September in Finland, and saw the band continue with their "An Evening With Dream Theater" concert format.
-This meant the band would play for almost three hours, with a different setlist each evening.
-Many of the shows would center around a tour of the band's history to that point, featuring a song (or part of a longer song) for each album before wrapping up the regular set with several from Octavarium.
+The main Octavarium world tour began in September in Finland, and continued the band's "An Evening With Dream Theater" concert format.
+This meant the band would play for almost three hours, with a different set list each evening.
+Many of the shows centered on a tour of the band's history to that point, featuring a song (or part of a longer song) for each album before wrapping up the regular set with several from Octavarium.
 Combined with interviews, rehearsals during soundcheck and meet-and-greet sessions with fans, the band became physically and mentally drained.

-Dream Theater performed two shows on consecutive nights both in Amsterdam and London.
+Dream Theater performed two shows on consecutive nights in both Amsterdam and London.
 On the second night in both cities, the band covered the entirety of Pink Floyd's The Dark Side of the Moon album.
 Theresa Thomason, who had previously performed on Scenes From a Memory, was flown in to perform vocals on "The Great Gig in the Sky".
 The London performance was released as a live album and concert video in 2006 by Portnoy's YtseJam Records.
-The band covered all of Deep Purple's Made in Japan at concerts in Tokyo and Osaka; a recording of which was also released as a live album by YtseJam Records in 2007.
+The band covered all of Deep Purple's Made in Japan at concerts in Tokyo and Osaka, a recording of which was released as a live album by YtseJam Records in 2007.

 To celebrate the band's twentieth anniversary, the final concert on the tour was performed at Radio City Music Hall in New York on April 1, 2006.
 For the second half of the concert, the band was accompanied by a thirty-piece orchestra conducted by Jamshied Sharifi.
 The concert was filmed and released as a live album and concert video named Score on August 29, 2006, by Rhino Records.